Ron Kenoly: Early life and career

 Kenoly and Candy Rae were the first act signed to George Semper's Inner City label.
-Semper remarked on their signing "The two of them came and sang the song at my house, and I knew straight away I wanted to sign them."
+Semper remarked, "The two of them came and sang the song at my house, and I knew straight away I wanted to sign them."
 Their single "Lovely Weekend", recorded in 1972 at Clark Brown Audio studio in Crenshaw, Los Angeles sold nearly 200,000 copies.

-Kenoly later stopped recording secular music and spent four years attempting to get a gospel record deal.
+Kenoly later stopped recording secular music and for four years attempted to get a gospel record deal.
 In 1983, he released his first Christian album, You Ought to Listen to This.
-Kenoly eventually started leading praise and worship for other pastors such as Jack Hayford and Lester Sumrall.
-This caught the attention of evangelist Mario Murillo, who introduced him to Pastor Dick Bernal, the founder of Jubilee Christian Center in San Jose, California.
+In early 1985, Ron attended Marin Bible College in Marin County CA. The college featured several well-known musicians including James Trumbo from the Van Morrison Band, Donna Jean Godcheaux from The Grateful Dead, David McKay from Michael Nesmith's band and Pat Craig of the Tazmanian Devils, all who had left secular music to follow Christ..
+He eventually began to lead praise and worship for other pastors including Jack Hayford and Lester Sumrall catching the attention of evangelist Mario Murillo, who introduced him to Pastor Dick Bernal, the founder of Jubilee Christian Center in San Jose, California.

-Kenoly began working as a full-time Christian minister in 1985 as Jubilee Christian Center's worship leader, focusing on leading worship services.
-In 1987, he was ordained and installed as Music Pastor, becoming head of the church's music department.
-In 1993, Kenoly was named Jubilee Christian Center's Ambassador of Music.
-He began consulting churches across the United States on developing their music departments.
-In 1996, Kenoly received his Doctorate in Ministry of Sacred Music.

-In 1999, Kenoly moved to Central Florida where he continues to travel, speak, sing, teach and record.
-Kenoly has also written a few books, including one with Pastor Dick Bernal.
+Kenoly began working as a full-time minister in 1985 as JCC's worship leader mainly leading worship services.
+In 1987, he was ordained and installed as a music pastor.
+In 1993, he was named Jubilee Christian Center's Ambassador of Music.
+He began consulting churches across the U.S. about developing their music departments.
+In 1996, Kenoly received his Doctorate in Ministry of Sacred Music degree.
+In 1999, he moved to central Florida and continued to travel, speak, sing, teach, and record until his death.
+He wrote books, one of which he co-authored with Pastor Dick Bernal.

+Ron Kenoly was revered around the world especially in Africa.